yulia-akutina/openptv-python/README.md

 openptv-python
 ==============

-PyPTV is the Python version of OpenPTV: Python GUI and core algorithms in C
+PyPTV is the Python version of OpenPTV: Python GUI and core algorithms in C (see <https://github.com/yosefm/openptv/tree/fb_submission>)